1-Chlorobutane

-1-Chlorobutane is an alkyl halide with the chemical formula C_{4}H_{9}Cl.
+1-Chlorobutane is an alkyl halide with the chemical formula C4H9Cl|auto=1 or CH3(CH2)3Cl.
 It is a colorless, flammable liquid.
 It is used as a solvent in some industries due to its ability to dissolve both polar and non-polar substances.
-It is analkylating reagent, that is used in organic synthesis to add a butyl group to other molecules.
+It is an alkylating reagent, that is used in organic synthesis to add a butyl group to other molecules.

 Preparation and reactions

 It can be prepared from 1-butanol by treatment with hydrogen chloride: